docQodly/docs/docs/studio/settings.md

 title: Settings
 ---

-The Settings panel allows you to customize the Web Studio interface for the current project and the current user.
+The Settings panel allows you to customize the Web Studio interface for the current user and the current application.

 To open the Settings panel, click on the **Settings** button from the Explorer or the toolbar: